pickledgator/colugo/README.md

 TODO

 ## Usage
 Every Colugo application can implement or inherit from the Node class, which contains the tornado event loop and references to the service discovery threads.
-You may add any number of supported zmq sockets (see below for supported socket types) to each node and setup callback functions for sending/receiving messages over those sockets.
+Each process should have at most one node per thread (ideally, just one node per application, since all networking can be handled through that single instance).
+You may add any number of supported zmq sockets (see below for supported socket types) to the node and setup callback functions for sending/receiving messages over those sockets.
+It is recommended that the node thread be run on the main thread since it implements signal handlers.

+The node thread must remain unblocked at all times, as it uses a tornado event loop internally to handle sending and receiving messages on the zmq sockets.
+If your applications requires blocking calls, consider dispatching those blocking calls onto the Tornado event loop, or use asyncio futures.

 ### Supported ZMQ Patterns
 * Single Pub - Single Sub
-* Single Pub - Multi Sub
+* Single Pub - Multi Sub (Common)
 * Multi Pub - Single Sub
 * Multi Pub - Multi Pub
-* Single Request - Single Reply
+* Single Request - Single Reply (Common)
 * Multi Request - Single Reply
+* Single Request - Multi Reply (Round Robin)
 * Multi Request - Multi Reply (Round Robin)

 ### Example Publisher